Sheila M. Katz

 Biography

-In “Reformed American Dreams,” she conducted longitudinal qualitative research with single mothers who graduated from higher education while participating in the welfare system in the San Francisco Bay Area.
-She interviewed the same participants three times, in 2006, 2008 and 2011 with a 78 percent retention rate, and her research explores the needs of families who pursued higher education while on welfare, how families fared during/after the Great Recession, the role of grassroots advocacy organizations in their lives and policy issues for welfare reauthorization.
+Her first book, “Reformed American Dreams: Welfare Mothers, Higher Education, and Activism,” was published by Rutgers University Press in 2019.
+For this project, she conducted longitudinal qualitative research with single mothers who graduated from higher education while participating in the welfare system in the San Francisco Bay Area.
+She interviewed the same participants three times, in 2006, 2008 and 2011 with a 78 percent retention rate, and her research explores the needs of families who pursued higher education while on welfare, and how low-income families fared during/after the Great Recession.
 This project received national funding from the National Science Foundation and the National Poverty Center.

 Dr. Katz was the local arrangements chair for the American Sociological Association’s 2014 annual meetings in San Francisco.